 A frontline intervention service that guides and supports people and helps them find and access relevant resources.
 We also offer training and respond to reports from the community in order to promote social cohesion in public spaces and raise public awareness about homelessness issues.

 The team adapts its intervention practices to the reality of its participants and also works with indigenous communities.
 In fact, Dialogue has been an active partner in the Pôle d’intervention du Square Cabot near the Atwater Metro station since 2014.

 A service that promotes social integration and overall health through accessible and inclusive opportunities to play sports under the supervision of a community worker.
-This program is offered at the Downtown YMCA and at the Guy-Favreau YMCA.
+This program is offered at the Downtown YMCA.

 Planning for prison release

 A service that prepares and supports people who are detained in the Montréal Detention Centre and at risk of homelessness upon their release.
 The service’s main objective is to break the cycles of homelessness and criminal recidivism.

 Financial partners of the program